FREE MENTAL HEALTH ASSESSMENT. start here

 Similarly, some women experience perinatal depression, which starts during pregnancy and may also be connected to hormones.
 But rather than the drop of hormones connected to PPD, perinatal depression may be associated with the surge of those same hormones during pregnancy.

 And perimenopause, which is the period before full menopause takes effect, doesn’t just cause hot flashes and vaginal dryness.
 It can also make some women experience depression.
+Similarly, there'sa connection between menopause and depression.

 The hormones associated with your monthly cycle are the same ones that influence serotonin — the neurotransmitter mentioned above that can influence feelings of happiness.
 During perimenopause, shifts and fluctuations in these hormones are continuous, which puts some women at risk for major depression.
 Specifically, falling hormones during perimenopause can cause mood swings and depression.